 Sitting on the western side of the island, Kennedy Town has fast become a foodie haven since its MTR station arrived in 2014.
-With brunch spots galore, and a charming mix of old and new, it’s no surprise that K-Town is such a sought-after place to live.
+With pubs and eateries galore, and a charming mix of old and new, it’s no surprise that K-Town is such a sought-after place to live.
 Not sure where to start?
 From where to eat and shop, to where to work out and take your dog, find out what’s happening in this hub of food and activity in our guide below.

 Where To Eat

 Armed with a top-secret sourdough starter, Dough Bros is making its bases from scratch for hungry patrons across Kennedy Town.
 This takeaway-only spot (although you’re welcome to snack at one of the bar tables out front), serves up hand-rolled pizzas made to order, as well as its infamous Nutella, custard and strawberry jam doughnuts.

 Sassy tip: If you’re making an order with your pooch in tow, ask the staff for one of its dog-friendly doughnuts while you wait.